 As a group, the vasculitis syndromes have the ability to affect nearly every organ in the body.
 Yet different forms of vasculitis tend to involve blood vessels in specific locations throughout the body.
 For example, Giant Cell Arteritis typically involves the medium– to large–sized blood vessels supplying the head and neck, but rarely involves the blood vessels of the kidneys.
 In contrast, Granulomatosis with Polyangiitis (GPA) frequently involves the kidneys, very often the lungs, and almost always the upper respiratory tract, but rarely blood vessels to the brain.

 Different types of vasculitis have characteristic (localized) patterns of blood vessel involvement.
 However, vasculitis is often a systemic illness.
 Thus, patients with vasculitis feel sick.
 They often have fevers, weight loss, fatigue, a rapid pulse, and diffuse aches and pains that are difficult to pinpoint.
 It has been said that vasculitis is a “hurting disease”, because it is so commonly associated with pain of one type or another: pain from a nerve infarction, pain from insufficient blood to the gastrointestinal tract, pain from skin ulcers.
 In some cases, however, identifying the source and underlying cause of the pain is extremely challenging.
 Because vasculitis can involve virtually every organ system in the body, it often masquerades as other diseases, and may be a challenging diagnosis to make.

 A variety of rashes, the most classic of which is “palpable purpura” –purplish–red spots, usually found on the legs.
 These spots can usually be felt by the examiner’s fingertips, hence the descriptor “palpable”.

-Repeated bouts of purpura may lead to hyperpigmented areas of the skin, as shown below.
+Repeated bouts of purpura may lead to hyperpigmented areas of the skin.

 Symptoms range from full–blown arthritis to aches in the joints without obvious swelling (arthralgias).